octopus-db/documentation/docs/source/data_tables.rst

 ===========
 Data tables
 ===========
-OCTOPUS data tables, using a spatial allegory, can be grouped on a global, a regional, and a local level.
-While a global table can serve any database relation, a regional table should be seen as a thematic table that is, in turn, not matching certain sub-collections.
-Local tables, finally, are collection specific tables with a high degree of specialisation, compared to the two aforementioned higher-level table groups.
+OCTOPUS data tables, using a spatial allegory, can be grouped into a *global*, a *regional*, and a *local* level.
+While a :ref:`Global_tables` can serve any database relation, :ref:`Regional_tables` should be seen as a thematic tables not matching certain sub-collections.
+Finally, :ref:`Local_tables are collection specific tables with a high degree of specialisation, compared to the two aforementioned higher-level table groups.

+..  _Global_tables:

 Global tables
 -------------